Mthe001/coffee-store/README.md

 - **React**: Powers the interactive, dynamic user interface.
 - **Vite**: A fast, efficient build tool that ensures quick development and build times.
 - **ESLint**: Enforces code quality by maintaining consistent coding standards and reducing errors.
-- **CSS/SCSS**: For custom styling and a responsive layout that adapts beautifully across devices.
+- **CSS/SCSS**: For custom styling and a responsive layout that adapts beautifully across device

 ## 🚀 Getting Started